ocupop/refed-website/src/_states/new-york.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: 'New York allows the feeding of animal-derived waste to cattle, swine, and poultry provided that it has been properly heat-treated by a rendering facility.
-All other waste may be fed to cattle, swine, and poultry without heat-treatment.
-Individuals may feed household garbage to their own cattle, swine, and poultry without heat-treating it.'
-    summary:
-    link_url:
     legislation:
       - title: 'N.Y.
 AGM.
 Law §§ 72-a, 76 (2015)'
         animals_covered: 'Cattle, swine, and poultry'